JuliaHEP/Geant4.jl/docs/src/index.md

     Please note that compiling the single generated wrapper file takes very long.
 This is due to the current implementation of WrapIt that places all wrapped types in a single file.
 This may change in the future.

 Once the wrapper code is stabilized we move the generated code to the repository [Geant4\_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant4_julia_jll` using the `BinaryBuilder`.

+## Release Notes
+### 0.1.5
+- New features:
+    - Support for Multi-threading.
+New parameter in `G4JLApplication` to set the number of threads.
+Default is serial, `nthreads = 0`
+    - Added verbosity level with the argument `verbose` in [`G4JLApplication`](@ref)
+- Fixes:
+    - Fix continuous pre-compilation after moving to Julia 1.9
+    - Fix for embedded figures in notebooks
+### 0.1.4
+- Added support for scoring with `G4JLScoringMesh` function
+- Added generation of documentation including running the jupyter notebooks